Judging is conducted by an independent panel of industry peers and business professionals.

-Suzanne Archbold is the Managing Director of Advisory HQ Pty Ltd and has been the auditor of the Brolga Awards since 2014.
-Suzanne was born and raised in Darwin and has spent her professional career providing accounting, taxation and advisory services to her clients across the Northern Territory in all sectors including the tourism and hospitality sector.
+Suzanne Archbold is the Managing Director of Advisory HQ Pty Ltd and has been auditor of the Brolga Awards since 2014.
+Suzanne was born and raised in Darwin and has spent her professional career providing accounting, taxation and advisory services to her clients across the Northern Territory in all sectors, including the tourism and hospitality industry.

 Dr Aggie Wegner

-Jo Smallacombe is the Director of Activate Darwin and an experienced marketing and communications professional.
-With more than 20 years’ experience in corporate communications and marketing in the UK and Australia, including a period as General Manager Marketing at Tourism NT in 2017 Jo is a long term Darwin resident and has travelled extensively.
-She holds a Bachelor of Arts (Journalism) and is currently leading work to revitalise Darwin city.
+As Executive Director People and Places with Department of the Chief Minister and Cabinet, Jo leads implementation of the Darwin City Deal, Activate Darwin and liveability initiatives across the NT.
+A marketing and communications professional with a Bachelor of Arts (Journalism), Jo has more than 20 years’ experience in corporate communications and marketing in the UK and Australia, including a period as General Manager Marketing at Tourism NT.
+Jo is a long term Darwin resident and has travelled extensively.

-Kirsty Sayers-Hunt moved to the Northern Territory from the North West region of Western Australia (WA) in 2002 and has lived in the Darwin rural area for the past 12 years.
-In WA Kirsty worked for the Regional Tourism Association and also managed the Visitor Centre in Exmouth on the Ningaloo Reef.
-Kirsty has previously worked for her family’s solar installation business, managed the Tourism Accreditation Program within Tourism NT and as a Senior Contract Manager for the Australian Government’s Department of Employment and Workplace Relations.
-Currently employed in the electoral office for the Federal Member for Lingiari, Kirsty enjoys working closely with the community to address their concerns and provide assistance on a range of matters related to the Australian Government.
+A Darwin rural resident for the past 15 years, Kirsty managed the Tourism Accreditation Program within Tourism NT, was a Senior Contract Manager for the Federal Government’s Department of Employment and Workplace Relations and worked for the Regional Tourism Association and managed the Visitor Centre in Exmouth on WA’s Ningaloo Reef.
+As electoral office for the Member for Daly, Kirsty enjoys working closely with the community to address their concerns and provide assistance on a range of matters related to the Government.

-Russell White founded inbound tour company ATS Pacific in 1980, which over 25 years grew into a large regional business of over 300 staff, with offices in Australia, New Zealand and Fiji, and annual sales of $100m from a global client base of leading international tour operators.
-The company became an innovator in terms of Australian product development and tourism technology, and helped introduce many small and large local operators to the global markets.
+Founding inbound tour company ATS Pacific in 1980, Russell has grown the company into a large regional business of over 300 staff, with offices in Australia, New Zealand and Fiji.
+With annual sales of $100m, the company has become an innovator of Australian product development and tourism technology, helping introduce many small and large local operators to the global markets.
 Russell has a deep understanding of the challenges facing tourism business in becoming ‘export ready’ and seeking to position themselves into international markets.